Diabetes in Schools Website User Terms

 (iv) any loss or corruption of any information on the Website; and

-(v) any inaccuracy, error or delay in, or omission from, any information provided to you, including during training provided online and face-to-face training that is registered for with the Website.
+(v) any inaccuracy, error or delay in, or omission from, any information provided to you via the Website, including during training provided online and face-to-face training that is registered for, using the Website.

-4.2 Except where to do so would contravene any law in Australia, in no event will Diabetes Australia or any Third Party Service Provider be liable for any indirect, special or consequential loss (including, without limitation, loss of profits or revenue (actual or anticipated), or otherwise resulting from your, or another User’s, use of the Website).
+4.2 To the maximum extent permitted by law, Diabetes Australia and its Third Party Service Providers will not be liable for any indirect, special or consequential loss (including, without limitation, loss of profits or revenue (actual or anticipated), anticipated savings, business interruption, loss of reputation or loss of data or otherwise resulting from your, or anyone else’s, use of the Website).

-4.3 Diabetes Australia and any Third Party Service Provider is entitled to a reduction in any liability it may have at law, to the extent that the acts or omissions of any other person caused or contributed to the loss or damage.
+4.3 To the extent that Diabetes Australia or any Third Party Service Provider are liable to you for any reason, to the maximum extent permitted by law, our liability to you (or any other person) is proportionately reduced, to the extent that your acts or omissions or the acts or omissions of any other person caused or contributed to the loss or damage.

 5 Intellectual property

-5.1 You acknowledge that all intellectual property rights in the Website throughout the world (except for any of your content) belong to Diabetes Australia, its Third Party Service Providers or their licensors.
+5.1 You acknowledge and agree that as between you and Diabetes Australia, all intellectual property rights in the Website (including in any material on the Website) throughout the world (except for any of your content) belong to Diabetes Australia, its Third Party Service Providers or their licensors.

 6 Third Party Service Providers